GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex1.md

 Throughout the indicator processing process you will have several interim results.
 Make sure to save them in a "temp" folder.
 :::

 5. Now we know the numbers of health sites and the number of population per district.
-We are ready to calculate our final indicator __Number of health sites per 10.000 inhabitants.
+We are ready to calculate our final indicator __Number of health sites per 10.000 inhabitants__.
 * Open the attribute table of “Num_healthsites_wpop” (Output of step 4) and Open the `Field Calculator` by clicking on the button ![](/fig/mActionCalculateField.png).
 By checkin the box for `Create a new field` we can conduct calculation and saving them right away in a new attribute column.
 * define the output field name as "healthsites_10000" and set the `Type` to `Decimal Number(real)`.
 * Now we will calculate in the expression field the number of health sites per 10.000 inhabitants: